-If a prosecutor files charges after the statute of limitations has passed, this information can be used by a criminal defense attorney to get the charges dropped.
+If a prosecutor files charges after the time limit has passed, this information can be used by a criminal defense attorney to get the charges dropped.

 Have you been charged with a crime in Texas?
 Contact Houston criminal attorney Lisa Shapiro Strauss today for help.
-Ms. Strauss has been helping those facing criminal charges for more than 15 years and is committed to protecting her clients’ rights throughout every phase of their case.
+Ms. Strauss has helped those facing criminal charges for more than 15 years and is committed to protecting her clients’ rights throughout every phase of their case.